 science pattern and the OpenGLContext pattern is that in the computer

-science pattern, the particular note is responsible for dispatching the
+science pattern, the particular node is responsible for dispatching the

 visitor to each of its children.
 Because OpenGLContext generally